Daughtry to perform at Buchanan County Fair

-INDEPENDENCE – The Buchanan County Fair Association announced yesterday that the band Daughtry has been added to the grandstand events for this summer’s fair.
+INDEPENDENCE – The Buchanan County Fair Association announced this week that the band Daughtry has been added to the grandstand events for this summer’s fair.

 According to a statement from the local fair association, “We are excited to bring some ROCK to the Buchanan County Fair!
 Since rising to prominence on the fifth season of American Idol, Daughtry has released four albums, all of which reached the Billboard Top Ten and have combined sales of over eight million copies in the United States.
 Top Daughtry hits include ‘It’s Not Over,’ ‘Home,’ and ‘Feels Like Tonight,’ along with current hit single ‘World On Fire.’”